-- visits and monitoring of detention centres, in order to provide psychosocial support, neutral information and legal aid to detainees.
-The visitors observe the conditions in the detention centres;
+- visits and monitoring of administrative detention centres, in order to provide psychosocial support, neutral information and legal aid to detainees.
+The visitors observe the conditions in the centres;

-- quality legal expertise offered to visitors and other legal practitioners, in order to increase access to legal defense for the detainees;
+- quality legal expertise offered to visitors and other legal practitioners, in order to increase access to legal defence for the detainees;

 - field observations and recommendations for concrete changes are carried out under the political pillar; to better pursue its objectives, the coalition also maintains close contact with politicians;

-- a media and communication pillar, that works on fundamentally questioning detention for migratory reasons in the public space.
+- media and communication, working towards fundamentally questioning detention for migratory reasons in the public space.

-The asylum seeker is entitled to visits from their direct relatives and family members for at least 1 hour a day, if they can provide a proof of their relation.[6]
-So called intimate visits from a person with whom the asylum seeker has a proven durable relation are allowed once a month for 2 hours.[7]
-All visits, except for the so called ‘undisturbed’ (intimate) ones, in case of serious illness and those by the lawyer, diplomats or representatives of public authorities, take place in the visitors’ room in the ‘discreet’ presence of staff members, who are present in the room but do not listen.[8]
-After limitations imposed due to the pandemic, visits resumed normally since March 2022.[9]
+Asylum applicants are entitled to visits from their direct relatives and family members for at least 1 hour a day, if they can provide a proof of their relation.[8]
+So called intimate visits from a person with whom the asylum applicant has a proven durable relation are allowed once a month for 2 hours.[9]
+All visits, except for the so called ‘undisturbed’ (intimate) ones, in case of serious illness and those by the lawyer, diplomats or representatives of public authorities, take place in the visitors’ room in the ‘discreet’ presence of staff members, who are present in the room but do not listen.[10]

 [1] Article 64 Royal Decree on Closed Centres.